Skip to main content

 Is the claw grip only for golfers with the yips?

-No — while it is a well-known yips remedy, many golfers without the yips use the claw grip simply because it gives them a steadier putter face and more repeatable tempo.
+No. This means.
+At the same time, it is a well-known yips remedy, many golfers without the yips use the claw grip simply.
+This is because it gives them a steadier putter face and more repeatable tempo.

 Does the claw grip hurt distance control?

-It changes the feel initially since the trail hand no longer wraps the grip conventionally, but with practice most golfers regain full distance control — the trade is usually worth it for the face stability gained.
+It changes the feel initially since the trail hand no longer wraps the grip conventionally.
+But with practice most golfers regain full distance control.
+This means the trade is usually worth it for the face stability gained.

 Related guides & benchmarks